 Castillo de San Pedro del Morro (Morro Castle)

-Santiago's most impressive structure is poised ominously atop the cliffs at the narrow entrance to Santiago Bay, about nine miles (14km) south of Santiago.
-This enormous piece of military architecture, a maze of stairways and dungeons, was begun in 1640 and was originally built to defend the bay from pirates and naval attack.
-The Morro was rebuilt in 1664 after the English pirate, Henry Morgan, reduced it to rubble.
-At one stage in its long history the castle was also used as a prison before being converted once again into a military fortress.
-The castle now houses the Museum of Piracy, featuring excellent displays on piracy, colonialism, and slavery.
-There are old blunderbusses, muskets, cutlasses and Toldeo blades in glass cases.
-The Morro is one of the best preserved 17th century Spanish fortresses in the world and it has been declared a UNESCO World Heritage Site.
-There are amazing views from all over the fortress and many enviable photo opportunities.
-There is also a restaurant on the terrace.
-The Morro is a fascinating place to explore and visitors to Santiago are encouraged not to pass this attraction up.
+Santiago's most impressive structure is poised ominously atop the cliffs at the narrow entrance to Santiago Bay.
+This enormous piece of military architecture, a maze of stairways and dungeons, was begun in 1640 and originally built to defend the bay from pirates and naval attack.
+It now houses the Museum of Piracy, featuring fascinating displays on piracy, colonialism and slavery, as well as old blunderbusses, muskets, cutlasses and Toledo blades in glass cases.
+The castle is one of the best-preserved 17th-century Spanish fortresses in the world and it has been declared a UNESCO World Heritage Site.